DENDROBIUM MINE

 Have a look at our explainer post on longwall mining.

-The NSW Government announced in late 2021 that the Dendrobium Extension is now “State Significant Infrastructure” – unprecedented for a coal mine.
+The NSW Government announced in late 2021 that the Dendrobium Extension was reclassified as “State Significant Infrastructure” – unprecedented for a coal mine.